Lorp/samsa/README.md

 Samsa is written in ES6 JavaScript with no dependencies.
 It is normally installed on web servers, but can also be run from any folder with no server setup by double-clicking `samsa-gui.html`.

-Also provided are a command-line utility, Samsa-CLI (`samsa-cli.js`, for execution via Node.js), and a simple browser VF polyfill, Samsa-Polyfill, `samsa-polyfill.js`.
+Also provided are: a command-line utility, Samsa-CLI (`samsa-cli.js`, for execution via Node.js); and a simple browser VF polyfill, Samsa-Polyfill, `samsa-polyfill.js`.
 These are both very short scripts that depend on the Samsa-Core library.

 ## Documentation